glortho/manager-profile/README.md

   look at them again.
 Taking turns being the note-taker not only helps ensure that no one person shoulders the responsibility every time, but also allows for different perspectives to emerge about key take-aways.

+I would be very excited to hear your thoughts about how to improve meetings in general, and our meetings in particular!

 ## 1:1s